0x01af/home-assistant-on-k3s/README.md

 | High Availability | Home Assistant consists of two primary components:<br />1. the smart home control software (eg. dashboard with buttons, which switch a device on and off)<br />2. and the data series database (eg. room temperature since measurement began).<br />Both components have been implemented without redundancy support. | + Feature 1: K3s with 3 nodes for container runtime<br/>+ Feature 2: Longhorn with 3 node for storage |
 | Maintainability |    |    |
 | Web Application Security |   |  + Feature 3: Web Application Firewall Sidecar with OWASP security rules |

+# Further information

+- How to install InfluxDB on Kubernetes (paywalled by Medium), https://medium.com/@nikhil.nagarajappa/installing-influxdb-in-k8s-2fe0e0647431
+-